What Is a Timeshare and How Does It Work?

 People are attracted to timeshare ownership because it can be more cost-attainable than owning a vacation home or condominium outright.
 It also gives you the confidence of knowing you’ll get to go on vacation every so often.

 Better yet, you don’t have to maintain your timeshare property.
 The timeshare company handles all of the property’s maintenance needs.
-This is similar to when you own shares in crowdfunded real estate.
+This is similar to owning shares in a crowdfunded real estate fund.

-However, ongoing maintenance fees and confusion about contracts or usage can be a deterrent to timeshare ownership.
+However, ongoing maintenance fees and confusion about contracts or usage can deter potential timeshare owners.

 How Do Timeshares Work?